Best Ocean-View Restaurants in LA

 Credit: prayitnophotography

-If you’re looking to enjoy a classic surf-and-turf dinner at sunset, The Lobster should be at the top of your list.
+If you’re looking to enjoy a classic surf-and-turf dinner, The Lobster should be at the top of your list.
 This historic establishment first opened in 1923 and has been a Santa Monica staple for a full century now.
 As the name suggests, lobster is the star of the show, but there are plenty of other seafood renditions.
 That said, don’t sleep on the butter-poached lobster mashed potatoes.
-In addition to the ocean, patrons of The Lobster also enjoy premium views of the iconic Santa Monica Pier.
+Bonus: you can enjoy the ocean and the Santa Monica Pier all from the same seat.

 Location: Santa Monica